-Through the Young Achievers Early Offer Program, the University of Notre Dame will accept direct applications for firm and conditional offers from April until August.
-Year 11 and Semester 1 Year 12 reports are required.
+The University of Notre Dame's Early Offer program is open to school-leavers completing an ATAR pathway.
+Early Offer applications must include Year 11 and Year 12 school reports and eligibility will be based on your predicted ATAR.
 Academic performance, co-curricular and community service activities are considered, and students must share their motivation for studying at UND in a Personal Statement.
+Applications are submitted online directly through the university.